How New Construction Contracts are Different in New Jersey

 Are you buying new construction in New Jersey?
 Real estate contracts for new builds are substantially different than the standard Realtor contract (in most cases heavily favored towards the developer).

 Watch the video or read the transcription to learn about how new construction home contracts work in New Jersey!
 Buying, selling, or transferring real estate?
 Call us at 201-389-8275 or visit the Contact Us page for attorney assistance with real estate purchase and sales.
-Join our newsletter for regular updates on NJ real estate law.

 VIDEO TRANSCRIPT: